grzlus/acts_as_nested_interval/README.md

 Make sure you really need this, otherwise give a look to https://github.com/stefankroes/ancestry , that implements a simpler encoding model (variant of materialized path).

-If your database supports recursive queryes (`WITH RECURSIVE`) or specific custom extensions (`CONNECT BY`, ltree) and you don't need portability, you're probably better off using those.
+If your database supports recursive queries (`WITH RECURSIVE`) or specific custom extensions (`CONNECT BY`, ltree) and you don't need portability, you're probably better off using those.